Tips for Surviving PTA School: Expectations, Requirements, and Challenges

 - Create a study schedule.
-We’ve already covered this one, but it’s so critical that it bears repeating; develop the right schedule for you, and stick to it!
+We’ve already covered this one, but it’s critical to develop the proper schedule for you and stick to it!

 - Use good study habits.
-This means you need to find a distraction-free environment and need to move every hour.
+Find a distraction-free environment, and remember to move and stretch every hour.
 You can also use the PQ4R method of study: Preview, Query, Read, Reflect, Recite, and Review.

 - Complete practice tests.
-Many students take a number of practice tests.
+Many students take several practice tests.
 It’s also vital that you review the results and see where you need to improve.
 Note: Practice tests aren’t usually free and may cost around $100.
-Practice tests may be provided by your PTA Program.
+Your PTA Program may provide practice tests.

 - Take an online prep course.
-If you’d like some extra accountability—and you want to take the practice tests a little further—then an online prep course might just be for you.
+If you’d like extra accountability—and want to take the practice tests a little further—then an online prep course might be for you.

 - Ask your classmates to quiz you.
-It can be very helpful to perform exercises like this with a classmate.
+It can be beneficial to perform exercises like this with a classmate.
 You can also ask for their take on the material.
 This may inspire more critical thinking and comprehension of the material, not just memorization.